What to do and consider if you’ve been laid off

 - Debt restructuring

-Your recent job loss and the options for your severance and pension should not be made in isolation but reviewed as part of the bigger picture.
-An ATB Wealth advisor can help you understand your options, how they fit with your goals and work with you to provide a path for moving forward.
+Your financial options after your recent job loss are part of a bigger picture of your financial wellbeing and security.
+An ATB Wealth advisor can help you understand your options, how they fit with your goals and work with you to provide a path forward.